“THE SOUTH BAY HOME PERFORMANCE EXPERTS”

 A system that is small for your house, will have to run longer as well, to attain the desired temperature and hence have a shorter life.

-A system with SEER rating 13 and above is a good option.
+A system with a SEER rating of 13 and above is a good option.

 If there is a malfunction in your system, you do not immediately need to bring in a new HVAC.
 Regular servicing and maintenance can keep your system functioning smoothly.
 Problems, if any, can be fixed after an inspection by professional HVAC technicians.
 If repaired in time, the system will continue to run properly, without you having to spend large amounts on expensive parts or replacements.